OpShin/opshin-book/src/smart_contract_tour/validator_scripts.md

 If you remember from the [page on the EUTXO model](../eutxo_crash_course.md).
 UTXOs are like bundles of money and a datum stored on the blockchain, they are locked by a validator script which is run when someone attempts to spend that UTXO.
+Of course, this is only the case for spending contracts i.e. Contract addresses that hold actual UTxOs.
+Minting Scripts and other types of validators do not have a datum as parameter.

 Smart contract development on Cardano centers around writing validators in a way that allows only transactions that follow the business logic of the application.
 Every validator is a simple pure function that takes two to three arguments:

 1. **Datum:** This is data stored alongside the UTXO on the blockchain (in the case of Spending Validators i.e. Contract Addresses).